hackmysql/website/content/replica-preserve-commit-order.md

 To investigate further and better, MTR metrics and instrumentation are needed.
 It'd be really nice if there was a status variable like `Repl_commit_order_waits`, but there isn't.
-The forthcoming part 3 of this series will look at what metrics and instrumentation are available, especially in terms of monitoring replication lag which, at the end of the day, is the primary objective: to keep replication lag as close to zero as possible.
+[Part 3]({{< ref "monitoring-replication-lag-with-performance-schema" >}}) of this series looks at what metrics and instrumentation are available, especially in terms of monitoring replication lag which, at the end of the day, is the primary objective: to keep replication lag as close to zero as possible.